 In fact, you may go quite insane.

 Breastfeeding is supposed to be this incredibly important bonding experience for your baby etc etc…but I don’t think that includes if your baby is a shark.
 Mine was a great white.
 The pain of breastfeeding was doing quite the opposite of bonding for me.
 I avoided it like the plague.
 Nah he’s not hungry, he just needs a change…he just needs to burp…okay maybe he just needs a hug?
 A kiss?
 PLEASE DON’T MAKE ME FEED HIM AGAIN.
 I cried every single time he came close to my boobs and I felt so guilty.
 Why does it hurt this much?
 Bleeding, scabbing, it was God awful.
-My mum squeezed my hand every time I had to feed him to try to divert the pain but nothing worked, nipple creams included.
+My mum squeezed my hand (have you seen her biceps?) every time I had to feed him to try to divert the pain but nothing worked, yes, nipple creams included.
 We got a very lovely lady to come over to help make sure he was latching correctly because that apparently a thing too and he was, but like I said…baby shark (do do da do do do).
 Also, when you breastfeed, your uterus contracts so its double-trouble pain wise.
 Not what you see on tv, unfortunately.
 And I couldn’t help the anger I felt that no one had warned me of this before hand.
 My mom now decided to tell me, “Oh yes I’m writing a book about pregnancy called ‘Did they tell you about the hemmorhoids?’…” Now you tell me?
 Bit late.

 A few days of total exhaustion, abdominal pain, boob pain and guilty thoughts passed by and then one night I started to shake.
 I had fever, a headache, was shaking beyond my control and was in severe pain.
 Back to the hospital we went and I thought, who will I have to sell my soul to, to ever pay this off?
 I had a uterine infection and had to stay in the hospital overnight for IV fluids and antibiotics.
 I missed Charlie so much and thought what will he eat?
 Will he starve as his fat deposits deplete?
 But my boobs breathed a sigh of relief and I wondered if they were up to all this.
 A nurse came in somewhere in the night to administer my antibiotics and I felt ‘gloop gloop gloop’ where the catheter was inserted into my vein.
 My eyes shot to the IV line and it was filled with air bubbles.
 I quickly pinched the line, this was a no entry for air on my watch.
 WHY IS THERE AIR IN THE LINE?
 FLUSH THIS LINE RIGHT NOW PLEASE.
 “Oh gosh darlin it takes like 30 ml of air to die from an embolism you know!”
 Now I don’t know if that’s right, nor do I care, but I did fail a practical exam in vet school once because I had THE TINIEST air bubble in my line by accident, and I never made that mistake again.
 I don’t CARE.
 FLUSH THE LINE NOW LADY.